monome/docs/docs/norns/index.md

 - [beginning guide](norns-legend.pdf) is a one-sheet quick introduction.
 - [dust docs](dust) is documentation on individual engines and scripts.
 - [update](update) instructions.
+- [studies](/docs/norns/study-1/) -- series of tutorials for creating scripts

 ## legend